 Loan portfolio risk management

-Think about a church construction loan that still shows as current.
-On paper, nothing looks wrong.
-But draw requests are slowing, project milestones are slipping, and the borrower has started asking more questions about payment timing.
-If those signals sit in different places, leadership may not connect them soon enough.
+A spreadsheet tells you which loans are delinquent.
+Analytics should tell you which loans are getting fragile before they go delinquent.
+Picture a church construction loan that still shows current.
+On paper, nothing's wrong.
+But draw requests are slowing, project milestones are slipping, and the borrower keeps asking about payment timing.
+Scatter those signals across different files and leadership may not connect them in time.
+A stronger analytics environment puts the full borrower picture in one place:

-- Project activity: Draw patterns that no longer fit the original construction plan
+- Project activity: draw patterns that no longer fit the original construction plan.

-- Exposure context: Concentration by borrower type, geography, or loan purpose
+- Exposure context: concentration by borrower type, geography, or loan purpose.

 That doesn't replace underwriting judgment.
 It sharpens it.